Drag to Select

 In our case, setPointerCapture prevents the hover styles from being applied during a drag.

-Preventing text selection during drag
+Preventing text selection with user-select: none

 1. First let's create some state for if we are dragging or not.